eclipse-thingweb/dart_wot/CONTRIBUTING.md

-When the new tag is pushed to the remote repository on GitHub, a separate GitHub Actions workflow is then triggered that will push the new version to the pub.dev package repository, making it avaible for package users.
+When the new tag is pushed to the remote repository on GitHub, a separate GitHub Actions workflow is then triggered that will push the new version to the pub.dev package repository, making it available for package users.

 ## Contact